 Interview with Tracy Moseley - September 2009

 Britain's most established female downhiller, Tracy Moseley has been racing at the highest level for 15 years and is one of the only gravity racers to have won a round of both the downhill and fourcross World Cup, alongside multiple national titles and the prestigeous UCI Downhill Mountain Bike World Cup in 2006.
-Finally the UCI Downhill World Champion in 2010, Moseley followed in the footsteps of Steve Peat, when pulling on a long-awaited Rainbow Jersey at Mont St. Anne.
+With only the rainbow stripes elluding the Malvern-based rider, 2010 and Mont St. Anne would be an apt counterpoint to Steve Peat's astonishing World Championship title in 2009.
 Read Tracy's feature-length interview here, before catching the latest in her rider diary.

 Wow!
 The last six weeks has just flown by!
 I stayed out in Europe between Leogang World Cup and Champery pretty much basing myself at Chatel in France.
 Chatel is part of the Port Du Soleil, so is linked up to a massive area of chairlifts, all ready for epic days in the mountains.